Reviews

 • A minimum credit score of 600

-Since Fiona is not a direct lender, the loan application process will be different for each lender.
+Since Fiona isn’t a direct lender, the loan application process differs for each lender.
 Once you’ve decided to apply for a personal loan with a specific lender, you’ll be redirected to that lender’s website to complete your application.

-Applying will generally require a hard credit pull.
-That means your credit score will drop a few points.
+Applying generally requires a hard credit pull, which means your credit score will drop a few points.

-To complete an application, you will need to provide personal information like your name, date of birth, Social Security number, home address, and email address.
-Employment history, annual income, and recurring expenses like mortgage/rent are also likely to be asked.
+To complete an application, you’ll need to provide personal information like your name, date of birth, Social Security number, home address, and email address.
+You’ll also likely be asked for employment history, annual income, and recurring expenses like mortgage or rent payments.

 Other Loans

 You can also find student loan refinancing offers on Fiona’s platform.
-To start, simply put in how much money you wish to refinance, and Fiona will find offers that match your credit score and location.
-Fiona will also estimate what your monthly payments would like for each offer.
+Simply enter how much you wish to refinance, and Fiona will match offers to your credit score and location while estimating monthly payments for each offer.

-Other loan products you can find on Fiona include auto refinancing, mortgages, and mortgage refinancing loans.
+Other loan products available on Fiona include auto refinancing, mortgages, and mortgage refinancing loans.

 Insurance

-If you’re in the market for insurance, you can find auto and life insurance products on Fiona.
-Receive a free quote from digital life insurance lenders like Principal, Prudential, AIG, and US Life.
-For auto insurance quotes, you’ll be redirected to Jerry, a partner of Fiona.
+If you’re shopping for insurance, you can find auto and life insurance products on Fiona.
+Receive free quotes from digital life insurance providers like Principal, Prudential, AIG, and US Life.
+For auto insurance quotes, you’ll be redirected to Jerry, a Fiona partner.

 Credit Cards

-You’ll likely have to run a hard credit pull if you apply for a credit card through Fiona.
-Personal information like your name, home address, and income will likely be asked during the application process.
+You’ll likely need a hard credit pull if you apply for a credit card through Fiona.
+Personal information like your name, home address, and income will likely be requested during the application process.

 Savings Accounts

-When looking at savings accounts, you want the account that offers the highest APY.
-The rate will vary by the financial institution, and you can sort the results by the one that offers the highest.
+When evaluating savings accounts, you want the account offering the highest APY.
+Rates vary by financial institution, and you can sort results by the highest-paying options.

-To find the top high-yield savings accounts, enter your zip code, the amount you’d like to deposit, and the type of product (online savings, money market, cash management, individual retirement, or high-interest checking).
+To find top high-yield savings accounts, enter your zip code, desired deposit amount, and product type (online savings, money market, cash management, individual retirement, or high-interest checking).

 Fiona Loans Savings Accounts Search